G-EDM/G-EDM/README.md

 # G-EDM EVOIII

 Github does not allow large files.
-The FreeCAD project for the router can be found here:
+The FreeCAD project for the brand new EVOIII router can be found here:
 </br>
 </br>
 https://drive.google.com/file/d/14w7DUhiVvQ_dd1uddd4wYztnlCYuHb70/view?usp=drive_link